Having a baby: what you need and when

 Child car seat

-Once your baby has grown out of their first child car seat - at around 15 months or 13kg, depending on the seat you buy - you'll need to get another one to fit their size and weight.
-Choosing the right seat based on your child's weight as opposed to age is important.
-It's best to keep your child in the lower-group child car seat for as long as you can, but make sure you don't leave it until your child is over the car seat's weight limit before changing.
+Once your baby has grown out of their baby car seat - at around 15 months or 13kg, depending on the seat you buy - you'll need to upgrade to another one.
+It’s vital to get a car seat that not only fits your car, but also fits your baby’s height or weight, rather than choosing by age.
+It's best to keep your child in a lower-group child car seat for as long as you can, but make sure you don't leave it until your baby’s head is past the top of the seat, before changing.

-Depending on what type of pushchair you buy initially, you might find you want a simple buggy (also known as stroller) when your child is a little older, or even as a second pushchair for travelling and infrequent use.
-Buggies don't tend to give a smooth ride on on bumpy ground, and don't have sufficient back support for younger babies, but they are lightweight (on average around 8kg) and easy to transport.
+Depending on what type of pushchair you buy initially, you might find you want a simple buggy (also known as stroller) when your child is a little older, or even as a second pushchair for travelling on public transport, or for stashing in the boot.
+Buggies don't give as smooth a ride on bumpy or uneven ground – think parks or gravelly car parks.
+Some don't have sufficient back support for very young babies and can only be used from six-months onwards, but they are lightweight (on average around 8kg) and easy to transport.

-You can use our compare features and prices tool to find the right pushchair for you by filtering by type, age, weight and price.
+You can use the handy filters on our pushchair reviews page to compare features and prices, or to help find the right pushchair for you by filtering by type, age, weight and price.

 Travelling with children

 Travelling with children can be stressful, but there are ways to make it as smooth as possible.
-Our talks you through what products you need to take on holiday, tells you what you need to know about flying with children and answers your food and health concerns.
+Our Baby products to take on holiday talks you through what products you need to take on holiday, tells you what you need to know about flying with children and answers your food and health concern.

 If you like camping holidays, then buying a good tent is a must.
-Whether you camp regularly or occasionally, check out our guide to .
+Whether you camp regularly or occasionally, check out our guide to other outdoor accessories you may need.

 There are no two ways about it, childcare is expensive.
 But there are ways to save with childcare vouchers, children tax credits and free childcare - see our tips to help you save on childcare.